 Winter Sowing Project (part 1)

+Last year, I had some great success with sweet peas and am excited to see what all will grow this winter season.
 I’m really hoping that by starting seeds in milk jugs I will have strong seedlings ready to transplant in the flower gardens and get a boost to the growing season!

 - Empty Milk Jugs